 Research the requirements to become an environmental site assessor.
 Learn about the job description and duties and read the step-by-step process to start a career in environmental site assessment.

 Do I Want to Be an Environmental Site Assessor?

 Environmental professionals need to possess a strong body of knowledge about hazardous substances as well as other environmental contaminants.
 An individual may work in this field with a combination of education, typically a bachelor's degree, as well as experience.
+Certification is sometimes required.
 The following table provides information on how to become an environmental professional:

 |Degree Level||Bachelor's degree*|